Feelings: Knowing How You Feel

 EMOTION BODY LOCATION POSSIBLE SENSATIONS

-SADNESS Throat, Chest, Belly Lump, Narrowing Pressure, Aching, Empty
+Sadness Throat, Chest, Belly Lump, Narrowing Pressure, Aching, Empty

-ANGER Back of Neck, Head, Shoulders, Arms, Hands Ropes of Tension, Lumps, Throbbing Temples, Clenched Jaw, Drawn in Tight, Blocky, Held Back, Curled
+Anger Back of Neck, Head, Shoulders, Arms, Hands Ropes of Tension, Lumps, Throbbing Temples, Clenched Jaw, Drawn in Tight, Blocky, Held Back, Curled

-FEAR Belly Area, Head, Face, Chest, Throat Butterflies, Fluttering, Clutching, Heavy Ball Dizziness, Shortness of Breath, Tension around Eyes and Mouth, Mouth Dry
+Fear Belly Area, Head, Face, Chest, Throat Butterflies, Fluttering, Clutching, Heavy Ball Dizziness, Shortness of Breath, Tension around Eyes and Mouth, Mouth Dry

-SEXUAL FEELINGS Genitals, Lower Belly, Front of Body Streaming, Fullness, Good Achy, Warmth
+Sexual Feelings Genitals, Lower Belly, Front of Body Streaming, Fullness, Good Achy, Warmth

-JOY Chest Area, Eyes, Front of Body Spacious, Expansive, Glowing, Clarity, Bubbling, Giggly Inside
+Joy Chest Area, Eyes, Front of Body Spacious, Expansive, Glowing, Clarity, Bubbling, Giggly Inside

 There may be other feelings you experience which aren’t listed above.
 When you’re feeling an emotion that’s not listed, take a moment to tune into yourself, and spend time considering each primary emotion and whether or not you are feeling any of them.
 We often feel more than one feeling at a time and it can get quite complicated trying to sort it all out.
 Focusing on the primary emotions helps to simplify the process, and to go deeper.